julianadiasvs/word/www/wp-content/plugins/ultimate-addons-for-gutenberg/readme.txt

 When you use the Ultimate Addons for Gutenberg along with the free Astra theme, you get a huge library of ready-to-use starter sites that can be imported and used to build your own.
 Read an article about the <a href="https://www.ultimategutenberg.com/ready-websites-for-gutenberg/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank" rel="">Starter Sites with Gutenberg</a> to know more.

+== Credits ==

+The awesome React FontIconPicker is developed by [Alessandro Benoit](http://codeb.it/) & [Swashata](https://github.com/swashata).
+Our external packages uses [Rating Star Component](https://github.com/n49/react-stars) that are distributed under the terms of the ISC.
+While [Slick](https://github.com/akiran/react-slick), [Lottie](https://github.com/chenqingspring/react-lottie) and [Striptags](https://github.com/ericnorris/striptags) is distributed under the terms of the MIT.

 == Screenshots ==

 1. /assets/screenshots/1.png

 == Changelog ==

+= 1.20.1 =
+* Fix: Content Timeline - Content not being saved issue.
+* Fix: Post Carousel - Posts layout breaks when equal height option is enabled.
+* Fix: Table of Content - Hyperlink not being scrolled to respective heading issue.
+* Fix: Price List - Block Editor Validation issue when image alignment set to middle.

+= 1.20.0 =
+* New: Lottie Block.
+* Improvement: Post Layout: Added EditMode to shuffle the Post elements i.e Post Title, Post Meta, Post Content, Featured Image, CTA Button etc.
+* Improvement: Better options for delete/edit/duplicate action of each content in Content timeline blocks.
+* Fix: FAQ Schema - Fixed Accessibility issue.
+* Fix: FAQ Schema - Fixed child block not inheriting question tag from the parent block when adding a new question.
+* Fix: FAQ-Schema - FAQ console error when accessing child by link hash value.
+* Fix: Gravity Form Styler - Multistep form styling issue.
+* Fix: Price List - CSS issue on mobile.
+* Fix: Price List - Fixed missing image padding option and columns not updating issue.
+* Fix: Post Layout - Child Posts not visible when parent category is selected in editor mode.
+* Fix: Testimonial - Fixed the JS console warning with Slick library.
+* Fix: Taxonomy List - Fixed the JS console warning in editor mode.
+* Fix: Table of content - Fixed the pipe symbol issue in heading.
+* Fix: Taxonomy List - Fixed issue with broken links.
+* Fix: Table of Content - IE11 compatibility issues.
+* Fix: Testimonial - Fixed carousel not being displayed on RTL websites.

+= 1.19.0 =
+* New: Review Schema Block.
+* Improvement: Better options for delete/edit/duplicate action of each item in Price list block.
+* Improvement: Ability to modify breakpoints for Dynamic CSS.
+* Improvement: Table of Content - Exclude specific headings from Table of Contents block.
+* Improvement: Table of Content - Fixed issue with scroll to heading when the heading has ellipsis dots in them.
+* Fix: Post Carousel - Fixed carousel not being displayed on RTL websites.
+* Fix: Info Box - Link to complete box target issue with "Open In Same Tab" fixed.
+* Fix: Info box - Title color not applying when title is as link.

+= 1.18.2 =
+* Fix: Post Timeline - Fixed the Icon issue and removed the unwanted filter for Post Timeline SVG connector.

+= 1.18.1 =
+* Improvement: FAQ Schema - Skipped loading of dependent JS file for Grid layout.
+* Improvement: FAQ Schema - Added keyboard accessibility of spacebar, enter and left-click.
+* Improvement: Inline Notice - New layout added for inline notice.
+* Improvement: Post Timeline - Added filter for post timeline connector SVG.
+* Improvement: Social Share - Added support to some more social platforms like Pocket, VK, Odnoklassniki, Skype, Telegram, WhatsApp, Xing, and Buffer.
+* Improvement: Twenty Seventeen Theme: Added compatibility to Twenty Seventeen Sections.
+* Improvement: Testimonial - Added class to Image for lazy load compatibility.
+* Improvement: Info Box - Added class to Image for lazy load compatibility.
+* Improvement: Table of Content - Alignment option added for table heading.
+* Fix: FAQ Schema - Toggle issue when we add multiple FAQ Blocks on the same page.
+* Fix: Social Share - Resolved the missing image issue in the Pinterest social platform.
+* Fix: Gravity Form Styler - Submit button text colour issue.

+= 1.18.0 =
+* New: Taxonomy List.
+* Improvement: FAQ Schema - Added responsive columns options for mobile and tablet.
+* Improvement: Google Map - Now user can show language-specific Google Map.
+* Improvement: How to Schema - More options to add total time.
+* Fix: Multiple file generation issue in some cases fixed.
+* Fix: Inline Notice - Dismissal of Notice issue.
+* Fix: How To Schema - Step gap issue.
+* Fix: How To Schema - Image deletion issue for steps.
+* Fix: FAQ Schema - Multiple FAQSchema on the same page not allowed issue.
+* Fix: Post Block - Infinite scroll is broken for anonymous user.
+* Fix: Unicode error in some cases issue fixed.

+= 1.17.0 =
+* Improvement: Compatibility with WordPress 5.5.
+* Fix: Multi Buttons - Alignment Full Width for buttons not working in editor mode.
+* Fix: Icon List - Icon List Font Size rendered as PX when configured as EM.
+* Fix: Icon List - Icon List Border turns to the oval issue.
+* Fix: Info Box - Fixed a Typography issue with CTA-Button.
+* Fix: Call To Action - Rectified the issue with Anchor that does not save.

+= 1.16.1 =
+* Improvement: Post Masonry - Added Pagination option.
+* Improvement: Advanced Columns - New Gradient Palette is introduced to set background.
+* Improvement: Sections - New Gradient Palette is introduced to set background.
+* Improvement: FAQ Schema - Added heading options for question.
+* Improvement: Post Layouts - Added an option to exclude current post.
+* Improvement: Post Layouts - Option to Display Post Content Type as Excerpt/Full-Post.
+* Improvement: Inline Notice - Added heading options for Notice title.
+* Fix: Post Grid - Page Limit issue with less number of Posts.
+* Fix: FAQ Schema - Clicking on answer collapsed the FAQ.
+* Fix: Social Share - Fixed an issue with reusable block.
+* Fix: Multi Buttons - Full Width layout for buttons not working in editor mode.
+* Fix: Multi Buttons - Inherit from theme skipping the Font Family in few case scenarios.
+* Fix: Info Box - Fixed an issue with CSS selector.
+* Fix: Icon List - Icon Top Alignment issue.

+= 1.16.0 =
+* New: WP - Search Block.
+* New: Inline Notice Block.
+* New: Users can now share non-personal usage data to help us test and develop better products.
+* Improvement: FAQ Schema - Added new padding options for Question.
+* Improvement: Multi Buttons - Added new option to add icon.
+* Improvement: Multi Buttons - Added new option to inherit styling from the theme.
+* Improvement: Advanced Columns - Added ability to choose from given variations of columns.
+* Improvement: Post Layout - Added an option to show an empty post result message.
+* Improvement: Post Layout - Added new option to inherit styling from the theme.
+* Improvement: Post Layout - Added `post_class()` compatibility to Post Grid, Post Masonry, and Post Carousel using a [custom filter](https://www.ultimategutenberg.com/docs/filters-actions-for-post/#uagb_enable_post_class).
+* Improvement: Call to Action - Added new option to inherit styling from the theme for Button.
+* Improvement: Info Box - Added new option to inherit styling from the theme for Button.
+* Improvement: Added missing accessibility to all blocks.
+* Fix: Post Carousel - Incorrect Border Radius issue with respect to the theme.
+* Fix: Info Box - Fixed a minor issue with z-index and theme heading.
+* Fix: Gravity Form Styler: Show/Hide Not working in front-end.
+* Fix: Table Of Contents - Removed the dependency on data attributes for the header.
+* Fix: Better UX compatibility with Gutenberg plugin.

 = 1.15.2 =
 * Fix: Fixed compatibility to [CartFlows Templates](https://cartflows.com/templates/?utm_source=uag-repo&utm_medium=link&utm_campaign=readme).